jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Encircle Language Spec Revamp/2019-08 Encircle Language Spec Revamp Notes.md

     - [x] The wording is in rougher format, but it is not very long, so should be doable.
     - [x] It may have out-of-scope content.
     - [x] Maybe read over again.
 Second time around it still seems kind of resolute.

+### Basic Diagram Elements | Tone Change

+#### 2020-06-01 Done Reformulating Basic Diagram Elements

+- [x] Marking trigger words in red.
+- [x] Possibly mark questionable trigger words with a star (*) too.
+- [x] Finding replacement words, possibly using online thesaurus.
+- [x] I might go over the loose ideas in the document and cross out or distribute those.
+- [x] Going over the document again to reformulate.
+- [x] I have difficulty not wanting to change the story, while the aim is to just reword it, and I seem to experience an impossibility not absorbing the story.
+My conundrum might be solved, by adding indicators that everything is just a suggestion, so that no idea disrupts anything, when I may not entirely agree with it myself.

+### Objects | Tone Change

+#### 2020-06-11 Done Content Changes for Objects Chapter

+- [x] Object Reference section may start with a more basic image of the concept, / along side the more composite picture it might display now.
+- [x] I might be explaining multiplicity as a concept in quite some detail.
+Should it be more about the notation?
+- [x] Outtakes:
+    - [x] ~~From 'Multiplicity' (might use this text in the future again): There might be different words that can be used to express the concepts of single and multiple.~~

+#### 2020-06-07 Done Reformulating Objects Chapter

+- [x] Marking trigger words in red.
+- [x] Possibly mark questionable trigger words with a star (*) too.
+- [x] Finding replacement words, possibly using online thesaurus.
+    - [x] Changes to the 'Multiplicity' topic went a bit overboard.
+Trying to revert it a bit.
+- [x] I might go over the loose ideas in the document and cross out or distribute those.
+- [x] Going over the document again to reformulate.
+    - [x] Would I replace 'related object' with just 'object' in certain cases for simplicity?
+- [x] Pictures:
+    - [x] Maybe draw new ones in one go, on paper and then scan it.
+    - [x] Sometimes borrow (pieces of) other pictures
+    - [x] Or simplify pictures by editing them.
+- [x] I have difficulty not wanting to change the story, while the aim is to just reword it, and I seem to experience an impossibility not absorbing the story.
+My conundrum might be solved, by adding indicators that everything is just a suggestion, so that no idea would disrupt anything, even when I may not entirely agree with it myself.

+### Classes | Tone Change

+#### 2020-06-11 Done Reformulating Classes Chapter

+- [x] I made text changes, which may have resulted in more trigger words again.
+Maybe mark those and solve those.
+    - [x] Hoping to do the last time of marking and reformulating trigger words.
+- [x] I am not sure this open language stuff made it much clearer.
+It looks to me like using more words than necessary, which may make reading it harder.
+But that might be specifically how I would see it.
+I may just be tired.
+Often.

+#### 2020-06-11 Done Reformulating Classes Chapter

+- [x] Marking trigger words in red.
+- [x] Possibly mark questionable trigger words with a star (*) too.
+- [x] Finding replacement words, possibly using online thesaurus.
+    - [x] I seem less motivated, because I question the validity of the idea, so this action may seem futile.
+    - [x] Perhaps I might appreciate the idea for what it is.
+Maybe not part of this Encircle Language Spec, but an Encircle Broader View idea.
+So even though I might not use it in Encircle Language Spec, I might still appreciate it as an idea outside of that.
+    - [x] I get anxiety if something seems unuseful to me.
+It's a thing.
+    - [x] I am done with this, but I feel uneasy about the ideas.
+- [x] I might go over the loose ideas in the document and cross out or distribute those.
+- [x] Going over the document again to reformulate.
+    - [x] I also have second thoughts about the order of subjects.
+    - [x] I am not well able to follow text right now, it appears, so this might be for later.
+    - [x] Maybe not literally follow the words, maybe shift around topics and draw pictures, to make it better.
+- [x] Pictures:
+    - [x] Maybe draw new ones in one go, on paper and then scan it.
+    - [x] Sometimes borrow (pieces of) other pictures
+    - [x] Or simplify pictures by editing them.
+    - [x] Maybe write out more what the pictures mean precisely.
+        - [x] Now that I do that, some fragments seem duplicates.
+'Using Dashed Shapes' now seems a repetition of things said elsewhere.
+- [x] I have difficulty not wanting to change the story, while the aim is to just reword it, and I seem to experience an impossibility not absorbing the story.
+My conundrum might be solved, by adding indicators that everything is just a suggestion, so that no idea would disrupt anything, even when I may not entirely agree with it myself.

+### Relationships | Tone Change

+#### 2020-06-26 Done Reformulating Relationships Chapter

+- [x] Redo trigger word analysis?
+    - [x] I do think I see the pitfall of trigger words.
+    - [x] Maybe do another trigger word analysis.
+    - [x] I think I wanted to reconsider how I perform these trigger word analyses.
+    - [x] Perhaps a standard list of words might be marked.
+    - [x] I might want to reconsider the list of standard words, that I might mark with find and replace.
+    - [x] Then manually spotting words of resoluteness.
+    - [x] Replacing trigger words.
+- [x] I do not seem to emphasize "bidirectional" much in the text of section "Bidirectional Relationships Between Objects".
+In "Bidirectional Relationships" from "1 to N Relationship" onward I also do not seem to mention the word "bidirectional" very much anymore.
+It might be welcome to repeat that every now and again, perhaps in each section have the word "bidirectional" in there at least once if it has anything to do with that.
+- [x] Possible over-use of the word 'related'?
+- [x] Read over top to bottom and made minor changes.

+#### 2020-06-14 Done Checklist Reformulating Relationships Chapter

+- [x] Marking standard trigger words in red, with search and replace, possibly marking questionable trigger words with a star (*) too.
+- [x] ~~Manually marking trigger words in red:~~
+    - [x] ~~Might not give high priority to marking trigger words manually anymore.~~
+- [x] ~~Possibly manually mark questionable trigger words with a star (*) too.~~
+- [x] ~~Finding replacement words, possibly using online thesaurus.~~
+- [x] I have difficulty not wanting to change the story, while the aim is to just reword it, and I seem to experience an impossibility not absorbing the story.
+My conundrum might be solved, by adding indicators that everything is just a suggestion, so that no idea would disrupt anything, even when I may not entirely agree with it myself.

+### Assignment | Tone Change

+#### 2020-07-04 Done Checklist Reformulating Assignment Article

+- [x] Fine-tune styling.
+- [x] Evaluating if texts are in scope, possibly moving them.
+    - [x] Moved pointer assignment topics to the Pointers chapter.
+    - [x] Cross-Aspect Assignments still seems to have pointer-related parts.
+- [x] Marking trigger words in red.
+    - [x] With find and replace
+    - [x] Manually
+    - [x] Over-used words?
+"The"?
+- [x] Finding replacement words, possibly using online thesaurus.
+- [x] Put subjectivity in perspective.
+- [x] Change the orange markings (pictures, texts to move or change).
+- [x] Pictures:
+    - [x] Maybe draw new ones in one go, on paper and then scan it.
+    - [x] Sometimes borrow (pieces of) other pictures
+    - [x] Or simplify pictures by editing them.
+- [x] Merge conceptual/diagram explanations:
+    - [x] When I reformulate things top to bottom, I might at one point feel that the merging of conceptual explanation and diagram explanation is actually finished, because right now, often they are put near each other, but not really became one merged text.
+- [x] I have difficulty not wanting to change the story, while the aim is to just reword it, and I seem to experience an impossibility not absorbing the story.
+My conundrum might be solved, by adding indicators that everything is just a suggestion, so that no idea would disrupt anything, even when I may not entirely agree with it myself.
+Sometimes I might do the changes anyway.
+- [x] Going over the document again to reformulate.
+- [x] Spell check.